almond-bongbong/mind-sphere/README.md

 - 🗂 **Categorical Segmentation**: Data points are organized by category, each assigned to a specific longitudinal section of the sphere.
 - 🌠 **Dynamic Animation**: Stars gently twinkle and pulsate, enhancing the visual appeal.
 - 🎮 **Interactive Controls**: Users can rotate, zoom, and pan the sphere.
-After a period of inactivity, the sphere auto-rotates smoothly.
 - 🎨 **Custom Shaders**: Utilizes custom GLSL shaders for advanced rendering effects.
 - 📱 **Responsive Design**: Adapts to different screen sizes, adjusting camera settings for optimal viewing.